HALFWAY CHECK POINT

 High and Low of the week:

 High: I was surprised how well I maintained fitness even with a few down weeks/time off.
-My first Fartleks back I was still able to maintain 6:10-5:50 pretty comfortably.
-My college coach used to always use the term “permafit” to describe how after solid years of running consistently you get in this state where you can bounce back from time off much quicker than expected.
-My first workout made me feel “permafit” so that has to be a good sign.
+My first Fartleks back I was still able to maintain 6:30ish for one Fartlek with moderate pace in-between reps, and 6:10-5:50 pace for one with a slow run inbetween reps.
+It reminded me of when my college coach used to jokingly use the term “permafit” to describe how after several years of running consistently your body gets in a state where you can bounce back from time off much quicker than expected.
+The Farteks made me feel “permafit” so that's a good sign.

 Post workout meal of choice:

 PCC breakfast sandwich is life.
-Makes me feel reborn after a hard effort.
+That egg/biscuit combo makes me feel reborn after a long hard effort.

 Spice of Life:

 To all the women at Birdcamp who recommended acupuncture for my IT band, big thanks!
-Been doing it once a week and it has really helped alleviate the pain along with some dedicated PT time.
+I've had acupuncture three times now and it has really helped alleviate the pain, along with some dedicated PT time.

 Have any questions or comments?
 Feel free to reach out in the comments below!